Clean your horse’s sheath or udders!

 - Cleaning a sheath or udders is actually pretty simple – with guidance and practice.
 If you don’t know how – I strongly encourage you to have your veterinarian show you on his or her next visit.
 There is some art and some science to this, and if you have a gelding or stallion, you will need to learn about cleaning around the urethra to get the “beans” out.

 - There are a few products out there for sheath cleaning specifically.
 It’s up to you and your veterinarian to decide if you are OK with their ingredients.
-I prefer to use a super mild, pure soap that is heavily diluted in warm water.
+I prefer to use a mild, pure soap heavily diluted in warm water.
 Ivory is a good bet.
 Most of the time I just use water.

-- Non-pure soaps (like most of your dish soaps) also contain some icky chemicals and are super drying.
+- Non-pure soaps (like most of your dish soaps) contain some icky chemicals and are super drying.
 Remember “dishpan hands”?
 How would that be on your horse’s privates?

 - I would also suggest doing this in the washrack so that the nice warm water is available and convenient.